 Five years later, he still occasionally speaks of the tantrum.
 I suppose he was caught off guard as our son had always been what we often proudly referred to as an “easy toddler”.
 Little did we know that there would be other occasions when we would feel as though we were on a furious rollercoaster.
 When the tantrums came, they were large and mighty.
 On those occasions, our son seemed especially big, and as we watched helplessly, we felt especially small.
 We were lucky, though, because the tantrums were few and far between.
 We had what were “normal” tantrums.

-Dealing with tantrum-throwing kids is one of the scariest things out there because parents don’t always know how to react.
-What’s more, they always feel somewhat responsible for being unable to “tame their child” (nasty sideways looks and snide remarks in public don’t help either!).
+Dealing with tantrum-throwing kids is one of the scariest things out there because we don’t always know how to react.
+What’s more, we always feel somewhat responsible for being unable to “tame our kid” (nasty sideways looks and snide remarks in public don’t help either!).
 Dealing with angry children is scary business because if anger in children is not conquered and thrust aside, it can fester and have far-reaching consequences.

 Self-regulation has been found to be an effective way of managing anger in young children.
 It is defined as the ability to control oneself.
-It has been associated with school readiness, wellbeing and academic achievement during childhood and adolescence (you can read about some of these studies here, here and here).
+It has been associated with school readiness, wellbeing and academic achievement during childhood and adolescence.

 • Neither fancy equipment nor specialists are required to help your child develop cognitive skills.